 - a.
-If a death occurs at the Child Care Facility, the following should be contacted immediately: - Call 911, request emergency assistance. - Contact local Law Enforcement; allow them to notify the family members. - Contact legal guardian(s) or parent(s) to notify them of an emergency. - Report the incident to your Children, Youth and Families Department Licensing or Registered Homes office. - b.
+If a death occurs at the Child Care Facility, the following should be contacted immediately: - Call 911, request emergency assistance. - Contact local Law Enforcement; allow them to notify the family members. - Contact legal guardian(s) or parent(s) to notify them of an emergency. - Report the incident to your Early Childhood Education and Care Department Regulatory Oversight office. - b.
 The body should not be moved or tampered with. - c.
 All children should be moved to a part of the building or home away from the body. - d.
 The children should only be told what is essential for them to know about what has occurred, but should be offered comfort and counseling as needed. - e.
 No news media should be contacted.
-If a news reporter is aware of what has occurred and solicits information, he/she should be referred to the facility's director and the CYFD Public Information Officer. - f.
+If a news reporter is aware of what has occurred and solicits information, he/she should be referred to the facility's director and the ECECD Public Information Officer. - f.
 No filming or photography is to be allowed inside the building or home.

-\\NOTE: Never move or touch unidentified or suspicious objects.
+NOTE: Never move or touch unidentified or suspicious objects.